 If people have a lot of crystal sediment in their canal and they improperly treat themselves with the Epley maneuver, the crystal(s) end up converting into the other canal because they don’t pass through the common crus.

 Then the person ends up with ear crystals in two canals!
 [A so-called “canal conversion.”]

 I see this result in people that try to treat themselves and from clinicians that are not well trained.

 This is what we call “multi-canal BPPV” and those are the people I usually need to see more than once.
 They may need 2-3 visits with me as opposed to one visit if they hadn’t tried to treat themselves.

 The reason the self-Epley does work for a lot for people is because the inner ear canals are not totally set horizontal in relation to gravity.
 The posterior canal is a little lower in the head than the others, making it the most common place the crystals end up.

 But if people don’t do the treatment right, or they have a sediment of ear crystals, then they can convert it to anterior canal, through the common crus, which is much more difficult to treat.

 In my practice, I see a lot of patients who have converted into multi-canal or anterior canal BPPV, and I get excellent results with these patients as well.

-Learn more about my thoughts on this topic below in my sneak peek video from my online Yoga Workshop: Imbalance, Vertigo and Dizziness in Older Adults.
+Learn more about my thoughts on this topic below in this video, or head over to our Vertigo & BPPV resource portal.